Set up subscriptions so customers can buy the same product on a recurring basis.

 To prevent future renewals, cancel each customer’s active subscription from their customer profile:

-- In the Home Menu, click Commerce, and then click Orders.
+- Open the Commerce panel and click Orders.

 - In a separate window or somewhere convenient, make a list of all customers subscribed to the product you’re discontinuing.